Electronic invoicing: Are you already on it?

 In addition, communication is a lot faster, and the sender also receives immediate feedback that the invoice has been received.
 No more discussions about invoices arriving late, not arriving or being lost.
 And credit notes or corrections follow the same path as the regular invoice.

 Of course, there are also plenty of areas for improvement.
 For example, quite a few actions are still needed among entrepreneurs to adopt e-invoicing.
 Think of adjustments to accounting and ERP systems.
 But the processes preceding invoicing will also have to be adjusted.
 After all, where now invoicing may still take into account specific details of the transaction, the ideal e-invoice will merely be a "push-the-button" that follows from the previous processes.
-The master data, VAT logic and order details must therefore be entered and used correctly in one go, or the invoice will not be correct.
+The master data, VAT logic and order details must therefore be entered and used correctly all at once, or the invoice will not be correct.

 And apart from the fact that, as a result, the invoice is not sent and received, or is received too late, and may not be paid or not paid until later, it also causes problems with reporting the transactions to the tax authorities.
 But I'll get to that bit further in a future blog.